augustss/verse-semantics/Book/docs/08_composites.md

 Methods have access to all fields of the class and can modify mutable fields.
 They encapsulate the logic for how objects of the class should behave, ensuring that state changes happen in controlled, predictable ways.

-**Important:** All methods in non-abstract classes must have implementations.
+All methods in non-abstract classes must have implementations.
 Unlike interfaces (which can declare abstract methods), a concrete class method declaration without an implementation is an error:

 ```verse
 # Valid: method with implementation